 Those increases, moreover, have occurred at a time when enrollment in MBA programs has been essentially flat to down.
 In North America, the number of students studying for an MBA has fallen by 3%–roughly 4,024 students–in the past five years, according to the Association to Advance Collegiate Schools of Business (AACSB) International.
 In contrast, enrollment in specialized master’s programs in business is up 38%–representing about 13,879 students–in the same period.

 ‘LIBERAL ARTS SCHOOLS ARE SEEKING WAYS TO INCREASE THEIR VALUE PROPOSITION’

-Danos said Tuck is studying the MIM market now and foresees a “four-plus-one model,” similar to programs that current exist at London Business School and Duke University.
+Danos said Tuck is studying the MIM market now and foresees a “four-plus-one model,” similar to programs that currently exist at London Business School and Duke University.
 Danos believes that New England’s best liberal arts colleges would provide a strong supply of candidates for a Dartmouth MIM.
 “The liberal arts schools are seeking ways to increase their value proposition,” explains Danos.
-“We will design it as a freestanding one-year program and different kinds of schools would funnel into it, including Dartmouth.”
+“We will design it as a freestanding one-year Masters in Management program and different kinds of schools would funnel into it, including Dartmouth.”